Variational Inequalities Governed By Strongly Pseudomonotone Operators: Gradient projection method for strongly pseudomonotone VIs

-\begin{Proof} Suppose that $F$ is strongly pseudomonotone with modulus $\gamma$.
-Since $x^\ast$ is the solution of $\vi(K, F)$ and $x_k\in K$, we have The above inequality and the strong pseudomonotonicity of $F$ imply that Multiplying $\lambda_k$ to both sides, the latter inequality is equivalent to
+\begin{Proof} (i) Since $\vi(K, F)$ is solvable and $F$ is strongly pseudomonotone, $\vi(K, F)$ admits a unique solution.
+Since $x^\ast$ is the solution of $\vi(K, F)$ and $x_k\in K$, we have This inequality and the strong pseudomonotonicity of $F$ imply that Multiplying $\lambda_k$ to both sides, the latter inequality is equivalent to

 Since $x_{k+1} = \pr_K(x_k - \lambda_k F(x_k))$, it follows from Theorem~\ref{projection_char}(a) that which is equivalent to

 Adding \eqref{grad2} and \eqref{grad1}, we obtain This inequality can be written as